 Whatever you decide to do, you'll need to weigh all options, maintaining wells and septic systems on lots without city water and sewers have costs as well.

 The other issues you should know about when purchasing a home in Cape Coral:

-If you are interested in buying a house in Cape Coral, and don't have a realtor, my realtor, George, is the best!
+If you are interested in buying a house in Cape Coral, and don't have a realtor, go to my Cape Coral Realtors page.